StarScape/DB-Project/README.md

 The website should then be up and running at localhost:3000.
 The index page isn't there yet, but if you go to locahost:3000/students, or locahost:3000/packages, you can see the entities I've made and create/edit/delete them.
 Let me know if you have questions.

 -- Jack

+TODO:
+* rename package files/routes/actions to be consistent